CJValdez1/snoopmx/README.md

 Coordinator of Information Tecnologías de Información en las Organizaciones 2020-2022.
 Webmaster of the Web Portal of the Facultad de Administración 2015-2021.
 Member of the DarkNet Academy.
+Crypto user since 2017.
+Topics Web3, Blockchain in Curriculums since 2019.
+Educator crypto since 2020.
+Solo Staker from Home since 2022.
+Member StakersUnion since 2024.
+Some Projects:
+Installation and start-up of a validator node in the Ethereum Blockchain with proof-of-stake protocol.
+Installation and start-up of nodes in the Bitcoin Blockchain with docker for the administration and management of computing resources.
+Creation of cryptocurrency using the EVM with Solidity for implementation on the Binance Smart Chain Blockchain.
+NFT project on the Polygon Blockchain to benefit nursing homes.
+NFT analysis with IPFS on the Kusama network with airdrops at Yuletide.
+Analysis of the proposal of the Republic of El Salvador and use of the Lighting Network with Strike.
+Building metaverses in The Sandbox with Unity for Web3.

 > 👥 [Microsoft MVP](https://mvp.microsoft.com/es-es/PublicProfile/5004970) (Most Valuable Professional) in Developer Technologies
 >